BridgeNB/salad_around/README.md

-# Thinkful capstone project - Salad Around
+# Thinkful capstone project - Salads Around

 This project is to use Jquery, vanilla CSS and HTML to create a web application that can find nearby salads.

-## Salad around introduction
+## Salads around introduction
 ![home_page](/asset/home_page.png "Home page")

 Firstly, user click share location to use the app.